What is the Autoimmune Protocol?

 Insulin Resistance: When your cells no longer respond to the insulin secreted by your pancreas.
 This can also tax the liver.
 I think keto is a great tool to improve insulin sensitivity.
 I have an AIP + Keto Reset HERE.
 Or my Keto-Paleo cookbook with over 110 AIP recipes HERE.

 Low Fodmap: Some folks need to avoid foods high in Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols.
-Implementing a Low Fodmap would mean to avoid all onion and garlic, most fruit, cauliflower, cassava, celery, taro, juices, fermented foods!
+Implementing a Low Fodmap would mean avoiding all onion and garlic, most fruit, cauliflower, cassava, celery, taro, juices, fermented foods!
 More Info HERE.

 G. Konijeti et al., “Efficacy of the Autoimmune Protocol Diet for Inflammatory Bowel Disease,” Inflammatory Bowel Diseases 23, no. 11 (November 2017): 2054–2060.